LincolnUniLTL/warningnote/README.md

 More recently we've updated the code to use the new status API, and to migrate it to Primo NUI.
 A manual option remains available for advertising other outages (eg a recent issue with a large database vendor), and notes can be displayed on other webpages.

+**NOTE:** We haven't used this for a few years, and particularly haven't tested it above PHP 5.6, or with Primo VE - it is highly likely to break in these environments.

 To install
 ----------